How to Get Facebook to Pull the Correct Image

 Why the folks (errr machines) at Facebook, Google, & Twitter pull up the wrong image

-When you post a link to Google+, they try do some programming magic on your url and try to figure out which picture is relevant to your link.
+When you post a link to Google+, they try to do some programming magic on your URL and try to figure out which picture is relevant to your link.
 If you don’t have something specifically telling Google+, “Hey, this image over here is important,” Google will select a large image in your post or just opt for your header.
 Thanks, Google.
 Facebook and Twitter operate very similarly.

 Facebook Open Graph Code

 <meta property="og:type" content="article" /> <meta property="og:title" content="TITLE OF YOUR BLOG POST"> <meta property="og:url" content="http://your-blog.com/a-blog-post/" /> <meta property="og:description" content="An interesting post about something" /> <meta property="article:published_time" content="Date your blog post was first published" /> <meta property="article:modified_time" content="Date your blog post was last edited" /> <meta property="article:author" content="Jane Doe" /> <meta property="og:site_name" content="Awesome Website" /> <meta property="og:image" content="http://your-blog.com/your_post_image.png" />

 This is the metadata you’ll need to make things kosher on Twitter

 <meta name="twitter:card" content="summary_large_image" /> <meta name="twitter:site" content="@site_twitter_handle" /> <meta name="twitter:title" content="Page Title" /> <meta name="twitter:description" content="Page Description" /> <meta name="twitter:creator" content="@author_twitter_handle" />

 The data that Google+ needs:

 Get the correct image on Google+ with this data